William Jay Gaynor: Early life

-Gaynor was born in Oriskany, New York, on February 2, 1849, to Keiron and Elizabeth (Handwright) Gaynor.
+Gaynor was born in Oriskany, New York, on February 2, 1849, baptized as William James.
+His parents were Keiron K. Gaynor, an Irish-born farmer and blacksmith and Elizabeth (Handwright) Gaynor.
 He grew up on a farm with seven siblings.
 As a boy, he developed an interest in wandering the countryside where they lived, exploring nature and trying to figure out why things were the way they were.

 He was a studious boy, a trait which his father encouraged.
 As he was on the clumsy side, when it came to farmwork, his brother Tom usually took on the heavier chores.
 For his education, he first attended the local public school, then was sent to the Whiteboro Seminary.
 The Gaynor family were Irish and devout Catholics, thus, when weather permitted, on Sundays they would head to the nearby city of Utica to attend Mass at St. John's Church on Bleecker Street.
 As William entered his teenage years, he began to show a religious fervor that led his parents to think that he might have a vocation to the Church.
 Both to test this, and for reasons of affordability, he was enrolled in the Assumption Academy in Utica.
-This was staffed by the Brothers of the Christian Schools, who had recently come to the United States from France in 1848.
+This was staffed by the Brothers of the Christian Schools.
 William flourished in that school, and soon decided that he did indeed wish to become a member of their religious congregation.

 In December 1863, he was sent to New York City to enter the novitiate of the congregation.
 This was located at 44 East 2nd Street.
 The date of birth he gave at his admission was February 2, 1848, thus he was still fifteen at the time he was received.
 He was given the habit of the institute, and named Brother Adrian Denys.
 He spent the next four years in this house, both in training and soon in teaching in nearby parish schools.
 In 1868, he was one of a group of Brothers chosen to be sent to San Francisco to take care of St. Mary's College there.
 They sailed from New York on July 16, aboard the SS Ocean Queen.